-“I do not wish to Bush bash,” said Professor Walter Murphy in his speech at Princeton University last September, “but I do see that we are in the midst of a very severe [Constitutional] crisis.”
-Murphy, a top constitutional scholar, said that change in the U.S. Constitution, which occurs mostly through interpretation and usage, is inevitable, but that:
+“I do not wish to Bush bash,” said Professor Walter Murphy in his speech at Princeton University last September, “but I do see that we are in the midst of a very severe [Constitutional] crisis01.”
+Murphy, a top constitutional scholar02, said that change in the U.S. Constitution, which occurs mostly through interpretation and usage, is inevitable, but that:

-Murphy quoted James Madison from the Federalist Papers:
+Murphy quoted James Madison from the Federalist Papers06:

 Murphy pointed out several ways that Bush has taken legislative and judicial power: